This article is also available on Medium.

 BuildingManager.csand add it to the prefab

-- When placing the “Mesh” child, make sure to move it half-way on the Y-axis: by having the “empty object” parent, we can set our prefab anchor point to be not in the middle of the object but at the center of the bottom face; this way, when we place the building on the ground, it will be actually on the ground instead of half-burried in it!
+- When placing the “Mesh” child, make sure to move it half-way on the Y-axis: by having the “empty object” parent, we can set our prefab anchor point to not be in the middle of the object but at the center of the bottom face; this way, when we place the building on the ground, it will be actually on the ground instead of half-burried in it!

 This picture shows a half-burried version on the left and the correct version on the right: